-1. Control of money needs to be supported by firm control of public sector borrowing.
+- 1. Control of money needs to be supported by firm control of public sector borrowing.
 Otherwise the result is to push up interest rates, and create strains that sooner or later prove intolerable.
 Other countries understand this.
-All too many have had to learn the hard way.
-[This country has been no exception.]

-2. A substantial reduction in public sector borrowing over the medium term is a necessary part of the process of reducing inflation.
+All too many have had to learn the hard way. - 2.
+A substantial reduction in the trend of public sector borrowing over the medium term is a necessary part of the process of reducing inflation.
 We have made good progress.
 During the latter half of the 1970s, public borrowing represented, on average, about 6 per cent of Gross Domestic Product.
 In 1975-76 the figure was nearly 10 per cent.
-By 1981-82 it had fallen to 31⁄2 per cent of GDP.

-3. For the year now ending I budgeted for a public sector borrowing requirement of $\pounds 9\frac{1}{2}$ billion.
-The latest estimate suggests that the outturn may be around $\pounds 8$ billion - or 3 per cent of GDP - not least because oil revenues have been very substantially larger than expected.
-However, the year is not yet over, and there are still large sums on the expenditure side yet to be spent, and on the revenue side - which has proved very buoyant in recent weeks - to be collected.
+By 1981-82 it had fallen to 31⁄2 per cent of GDP. - 3.
+For the year now ending I budgeted for a public sector borrowing requirement of £91⁄2 billion.
+The outturn is likely to be rather lower not least because oil revenues have been very substantially larger than expected.
+The latest estimate suggests an outturn of about £71⁄2 billion or $2\frac{3}{4}$ per cent of GDP.
+However, the year is not yet over, and there are still large sums on the expenditure side yet to be spent, and on the revenue side to be collected.
 So this year's outturn figure is still subject to a considerable margin of error.

-4. For 1983-84 last year's Budget Statement suggested a PSBR of $2\frac{3}{4}$ per cent of GDP as consistent with the desired trend to lower borrowing.
-That is equivalent to £8 billion at the level of money GDP now forecast.
+4. For 1983-84 last year's Budget Statement suggested a PSBR of 21⁄2 per cent of GDP as consistent with the desired trend to lower borrowing.
+That is equivalent to about £8 billion at the level of money GDP now forecast.
 In judging whether that figure is still appropriate, I have taken account of developments over the past year, and of the main uncertainties which now confront us.
 On interest rate grounds, there is a clear case for continued fiscal restraint.
 Interest rates, though lower than they were, are still undesirably high both in nominal and in real terms.
 The fact that the exchange rate has now moved to a lower level eases the financial pressures on companies.
-At the same time it is important not to offset the easing of fiscal and monetary conditions that lower inflation produces within the financial framework we have set.
+At the same time it is important not to offset the easing